Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 4. Finalizing each virtual state

-Guests will see a different state depending on when they click their check-in link.
-Let’s walk through each and ensure we're completely finalized before launch.
-We'll begin with the first state in the dropdown on the upper lefthand corner:
+Guests will see each state depending on when they access their unique check in link known as the Virtual Event URL.
+Let's start with first state in the dropdown on the upper lefthand corner:

-A guest who clicks their check in link early will be notified that the event hasn’t started yet.
-The Pre Event state will display up until 30 minutes before the event start time.
-This state is locked at 30 minutes prior to the event start time to allow enough time for check in and cannot be adjusted.
+A guest who clicks their Virtual Event URL early will be notified that the event hasn’t started yet.
+The Check-In (Countdown) state will display up until thirty minutes before the event start time.
+This state is locked at thirty minutes prior to the event start time to allow enough time for check in and cannot be adjusted.

 Guests can check themselves into the event with one click starting 30 minutes before the event.

-Default disclaimer text is included to let the guest know that their URL can only be used on one browser on one device.
-This is to prevent the guest from sharing their unique link, which will prompt the Check-In (Link Used) state described below.
+Default text is included to let the guest know that their URL can only be used on one browser on one device.
+This is to prevent the guest from sharing their link, which will prompt the Check-In (Link Used) state (described more below).

-Once a guest checks in, their status will transition to Checked In in your event’s Guest List (for RSVP events only) and any subsequent CRMs based on the integrations set up within your organization.
-When they close the tab or browser, their status transitions to Checked Out.
+Once a guest checks in, their status transitions to Checked In in your event’s Guest List -- for RSVP events only -- and any subsequent CRMs based on the integrations set up within your organization.
+When they exit the tab or browser, or navigate to a new URL, their status transitions to Checked Out.

 Note: We store the most up-to-date Checked In and Checked Out times in the Guest List.
 This means if a guest checks back in, we will update their Checked In time to the most recent value.
 To understand a guest's total duration, keep reading until section 6: Understanding the post-event experience.